crazycooky77/ci_project5/README.md

 ## User Experience

 ### Visitor Goals
+Screenshots and more details on the features implemented to achieve the visitor goals are available in the [Feature Details section](#feature-details).

 #### First-Time Visitor Goals
 - As a first-time visitor to the site, I can make purchases to buy health and sports nutrition products that I need.